 The Dalhousie University Pension Plan has an indexation provision, which means monthly pension payments may be increased to keep pace with inflation.
-However, indexation is not an automatic benefit; it depends on the financial status and investment performance of the RTF.
+However, indexation in any year is not automatic; it depends on the financial status and investment performance of the RTF.

 Financial markets go through periods of both positive and negative returns, which in turn impact the investment performance of the fund.
 Although the fund is expected to realize positive growth from the markets over time, there will be periods of volatility and asset value declines.
-The RTF experienced such a decline in 2008/2009, which left it with a shortfall from its return target.
-The Plan's indexation provision requires this shortfall to be fully recovered before the excess return formula may generate additional indexation.
-Indexation also may be granted at the discretion of the RTF Trustees at times when the RTF is in a surplus position.
-The RTF Trustees consider a number of factors, including longer life expectancies and potential market declines.
-Life expectancies of Plan members have been increasing and are projected to continue to do so.
-Therefore, the RTF Trustees must carefully consider the use of the surplus to catch up on past missed indexation.
+The Plan's indexation is based on an excess return formula.
+Should the RTF's 3-year net annualized return exceed the prescribed hurdle rate of 5.05%, the excess can be used to provide indexation up to a maximum of CPI.
+Catch up on indexation that may have been missed in previous years may be granted at the discretion of the RTF Trustees at times when the RTF is in a surplus position.
+Continued market volatility and increasing life expectancies of Plan members are major factors that the RTF Trustees carefully consider when they deliberate on the use of any surplus for catch up on past missed indexation.

-The RTF's 3-year return net of expenses at June 30, 2017 was 6.328% providing an "excess interest" of 1.278%.
-CPI for the year ended June 30, 2017 was 1.007%, thus a pension increase of 1.007% will be provided to those pensioners who are eligible for indexation at January 1, 2018.
-The Plan also gives the Trustees the discretion to use up to one-half of any surplus that an actuarial valuation may have identified in the Fund.
-The actuarial valuation at March 31, 2017 identified a surplus of \$25.6 million that was generated by the Fund's strong investment returns in the preceding years.
-This surplus is projected to decline to \$23.1 million as a result of the 1.007% indexation that commences January 2018.
-As a result, the Trustees determined that it would not be prudent to provide any additional catch-up indexation until a stronger surplus exists.
-The Trustees will revisit this in the new year.
+The RTF's 3-year return net of expenses at June 30, 2019 was 7.550% providing an "excess interest" of 2.50%.
+CPI for the year ended June 30, 2019 was 2.021%, thus under the Plan's excess interest basis for indexation that provides the lessor of the excess or CPI, indexation on January 1, 2020 for eligible pensioners will be 2.021%, the amount of full CPI.
+The Plan gives the RTF Trustees the discretion to use up to one-half of any surplus that an actuarial valuation may have identified in the Fund for catch-up indexation.
+The actuarial valuation at March 31, 2019 identified an RTF surplus of \$30.6 million.
+This small amount of surplus will decline as a result of 2.021% indexation that commences January 2020.
+As a result, the Trustees determined that it would not be prudent to provide any additional catch-up indexation until a stronger surplus position exists.